-Three, all we can do in one brief post is scratch the surface.
+Three, all we can do in one short post is scratch the surface.
 The following outline is just a brief framework around which further study should be encouraged.

 Archeology Verifies The Possibility Of An Accurate Text

 The Bible was written over a period of approximately 4500 years.
-That’s a very long period and most people think corruption would have seeped into the text over the ages.
+That’s such a long period of time that most people assume corruption would have seeped into the text over the ages.

 The Book of Genesis alone goes all the way back to Adam and covers at least 3000 years of history.
 All the family heads from Adam to Joseph made entries into this record: Adam, Noah, Shem, Abraham, Isaac, Jacob, and Joseph.

-Archeology verifies that family records were kept in this manner and in the earliest stages were inscribed on stone.
+Archeology verifies that family records were kept in this manner and in the earliest stages were inscribed on stone (thousands of stone records dating as far back as 5000 years ago have been found).
 That would obviously make the records easier to preserve and nearly impossible to edit.
 It’s written in stone so to speak.

 Focus Wasn’t Lost Over Time

 If you consider Moses the first person to begin officially compiling the Bible, the process took approximately 1600 years.

 Moses received Genesis as the family history, recorded by various individuals (from Adam to Joseph) and He wrote the next four books, Exodus through Deuteronomy during the last forty years of his life.

 The rest of the Old Testament was written over the next 1000 years, the last book written around 400 BC.